Olafaloofian/Git-Cheatsheet/README.md

 ### Git - The struggle, and the triumph.

-Why the heck is git so confusing?!?
+Why is git so confusing sometimes?!?

 Git is a skill just like any other thing you've learned so far in your coding career.
 In fact, learning a version control software like git is one of the most essential items in your developer's toolbox.
 It's a huge headache at first, but just know that it'll make more sense and come much easier with some practice.